lmc2179/lmc2179.github.io/drafts/alpha_spending.md

 >
 >**Data Analyst**: Yes, but we said we would collect two weeks of data when we designed the experiment, and the analysis is only valid if we do that.
 I have to respect the arcane mystic powers of ✨`S T A T I S T I C S`✨!!!

-_**Has this ever happened to you?**_
+### _**Has this ever happened to you?**_

 If you're a working data scientist (or PM), it probably has.
-The most frustrating part here is that it happens even when both parties are trying to be collaborative and play by the rules.
+This is an example of **early stopping**, or **optional stopping**, or **data peeking** - and we are often cautioned to avoid it.
+The most frustrating part about this conversation is that it happens even when both parties are trying to be collaborative and play by the rules.

-**From the data scientist's point of view**, they did a power analysis and figured out how to make sure the experiment taught them the most possible.
+**From the data scientist's point of view**, they did a power analysis and figured out how to make sure the experiment is as informative as possible.
 Can't we just stick to the plan?

 **From the PM's point of view**, the dashboard is telling them that statistical analysis sanctions the result they see.
 We gave each experiment arm a chance, and one of them was the winner using their usual statistical process.
 Why should we wait for the full sample if an easy win is right in front of us?

-A couple of more detailed arguments in favor of stopping early might look like this:
+The PM's argument, frankly, makes a lot of sense.
+A couple more detailed arguments in favor of stopping early might look like this:

 * **If we think that one of the treatment groups really is better, then collecting more data is an unnecessary waste**.
 Collecting data isn't usually free - so it's best to stop as soon as you can.
 * **If we think that one of the treatment groups really is better, than we should make it available to a larger population as soon as we can**.
 This is not always just a question of a small gain, or a few more dollars.
 In clinical trials, the stakes can be very literally life or death - the trials of the HIV drug AZT were stopped short for this reason, as the results were so overwhelmingly positive that it seemed unethical to continue depriving the control group and other patients of the chance at an effective therapy.
-The trial was ended early and the FDA voted to approve its use shortly after.
+The trial was ended early and the FDA voted to approve its use shortly after (there are also more complicated factors involved in that RCT, but that's another conversation).

 The core issue here comes from the fact that good experimentation needs to balance **speed vs risk**.
 On the one hand, we want to learn and act as quick as we can.
 On the other, we want to avoid unnecessary risk - every experiment includes the possibility of a downside, but we want to be careful and not take on more risk than we need to.

-Experimentation procedures sit somewhere on this high speed-low risk spectrum.
+All the possible experimentation procedures sit somewhere on this high speed-low risk tradeoff spectrum.
 The "highest speed" solution would be to avoid experimentation at all - just act as quick as you can.
 The "lowest risk" solution would be to run the experiment as planned, and always run it by the book, no matter what happens.

-As is often the case, there is a chance to get the both of worlds by picking a solution between the extremes.
-There are good reasons to stop a test early, but in order to do so safely, we need to be more careful about our process.
-Lets start by looking at the risks of stopping early without changing our process, and then we'll talk about how to mitigate those risks.
+As is so often the case, there is a chance to get the both of worlds by picking a solution between the extremes. **There are good reasons to stop a test early, but in order to do so safely, we need to be more careful about our process.** Lets start by looking at the risks of stopping early without changing our process, and then we'll talk about how to mitigate those risks.

-# What risk do we take on by stopping as soon as the result is significant?
+# What risk do we take by stopping as soon as the result is significant?

 Let's remind ourselves why we do statistical significance calculations in the first place.
-The reason we use P-values, confidence intervals, and all of those kinds of other frequentist devices is because they control uncertainty.
+We use P-values, confidence intervals, and all of those kinds of other frequentist devices is because they control uncertainty.
 The result of designing an experiment, picking a sample size based on 80% power and doing your calculations with $\alpha = 5\%$ is that the arcane mystic powers of statistics will prevent you from making a Type I error 95% of the time and a Type II error 80% of the time.

-Okay, sure, "Type I" and "Type II" is a little opaque.
-What does this do for us here in real life?
-We can make it concrete by talking about a more specific analysis which is very common in practice - comparing the means of two samples with a T-test.
+Talking about the benefits in terms of "Type I" and "Type II"  errors is a little opaque.
+What does this do for us here in real life? **We can make it concrete by talking about a more specific analysis**.
+Let's talk about an analysis which is very common in practice - comparing the means of two samples experimentally with a T-test.
 A T-test based experiment usually looks something like this:

 * Pick your desired power and significant levels, usually denoted by the magic symbols $\beta$ and $\alpha$.
 We often use $\beta = 80\%$ and $\alpha = 5\%$, though you may pick other values based on the context.
 * Use your favorite power calculator to pick a sample size, which we'll call $n$.
 * Collect $n$ samples from the control and treatment arms, and compute the difference in means $\hat{\Delta} = \overline{y^T} - \overline{y^C}$.
 That's just the mean of the treated units, minus the mean of the control units.
 * Use your favorite implementation of the T-test (like the one in [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html)) to compute a P-value.
-If $p \leq \alpha$, then you can conclude that $\Delta \neq 0$, and so the treatment and control groups had different outcomes.
+If $p \leq \alpha$, then you can conclude that $\Delta \neq 0$, and so the treatment and control groups have different population means.
 Assuming the differences goes in the direction of better outcomes, you officially pop the champage and conclude that your treatment had some non-zero effect compared to control.
 Nice!

-This procedure is a test run "by the book", in which we collected one big sample and ran a single T-test to see what happened.
+This procedure is a test run "by the book", in which we collected all our data and ran a single T-test to see what happened.
 It guarantees that we get the usual magic protections of P-value testing, namely that:

 * We'll only come to a false conclusion $\alpha\%$ of the time.
 That is, it will only rarely happen that the above procedure will cause us to pop the champagne when in fact $\Delta = 0$.
 This is protection from Type I errors, or "false detection" errors.
 * We'll detect effects that actually exist (and are larger than the MDE) about $\beta \%$ of the time.
 That is, if $\Delta$ is large enough, we'll pop the champage most of the time.
 This is protection from Type II errors, or "failure to detect" errors.

 What happens to these guarantees if we introduce the possibility of early stopping? **The short version is that the more often we check to see if the result is significant, the more chances we are giving ourselves to detect a false positive, or commit a Type I error.
 As a result, just checking more often can cause our actual Type I error rate to be much higher than $\alpha$**.

-Lets augment our test by not just calculating the p-value on the last day, of the experiments but on the 29 days before.
-We're going to simulate this example in a world where the null hypothesis really is true, and there is no treatment effect.
+Let's look at the actual size of the impact of early stopping.
+Let's augment our T-test based experiment by not just calculating the p-value on the last day, of the experiments but on the 29 days before.
+We're going to **simulate** this example in a world where the null hypothesis really is true, and there is no treatment effect.

-At each step of a simulation, we'll:
+So at each step of a simulation run (whre one step is one day, and one simulation run is one experiment), we'll:
 * Simulate 100 samples from the $Exponential(5)$ distribution and append them to the control data set.
-Do te same for treatment.
-Since we're drawing treated and control samples from the same distribution, the null hypothesis that they have the same population mean is literally true!
+Do the same for treatment.
+Since we're drawing treated and control samples from the same distribution, the null hypothesis that they have the same population mean is literally true.
 * Run a T-test on the accumulated treatment/control data so far.
 If $p < .05$, then we would have stopped early using the "end the experiment when it's significant" stopping rule.

 If we do this many times, this will tell us whether stopping as soon as we see a significant result would have caused us to commit a Type I error.
 If we run this many times, and track the P-value of each run, we see that the trajectory of many P-values crosses the `.05` threshold at some point early on  in the test, but as time goes on most of the P-values "settle down" to the expected range: